Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re interested in an automatic model, read our guide to what a drip coffee maker is.

 Most single-serve brewers operate similarly to a standard drip model.
 That said, this type of coffee maker is ideal for a quick brewing time and small amounts of coffee.
+Be sure to check out our guide on how to use a single-serve coffee machine.

 Pod coffee makers use BPA-free plastic pods filled with pre-ground coffee.
 While experts don’t like the potential environmental cost of K-cup coffee, few devices get the coffee ready in such a mess-free way.
+For more coffee machine tips, you’ll want to read our guide on why is my coffee maker making a low humming sound.

 If you want full-bodied coffee, the french press is the way to go.
 You pour your coffee grounds into just-boiled water and let it brew for 10 minutes before filtering out the grounds.
 While there are some minimal health concerns, most coffee aficionados don’t seem to care.